lancedb/lancedb/docs/src/concepts/data_management.md

 ## Reindexing

-Reindexing is the process of updating the index to account for new data.
+Reindexing is the process of updating the index to account for new data, keeping good performance for queries.
 This applies to either a full-text search (FTS) index or a vector index.
-This is another important operation to run periodically as your data grows, as it's also has an impact on performance.
+For ANN search, new data will always be included in query results, but queries on tables with unindexed data will fallback to slower search methods for the new parts of the table.
+This is another important operation to run periodically as your data grows, as it also improves performance.
 This is especially important if you're appending large amounts of data to an existing dataset.

-!!! important
+!!! tip
-    When adding new data to a dataset that has an existing index (either FTS or vector) doesn't immediately update the index until a reindex operation is complete.
+    When adding new data to a dataset that has an existing index (either FTS or vector), LanceDB doesn't immediately update the index until a reindex operation is complete.

 Both LanceDB OSS and Cloud support reindexing, but the process (at least for now) is different for each, depending on the type of index.